hamilton-lima/smallflatworld/README.md

 - move mesh cache to realm database

 multiplayer
+- when receiving update/add fix use the correct mesh template
 - when propagating events skip the sender
 - wait for the full state of the realm after joining and update current realm
 - send player position updates, at realmService.updateCharacter send events to multiplayer